mactul/powermake/tutorials/04-multiple-targets/README.md

 # An optional argument with constraints
 # Will be "disabled" if --zb-enable-gui is not on the command line, None if there is just `--zb-enable-gui` without any argument, "SDL2" if the command line is `--zb-enable-gui=SDL2` or "QT" if the command line is `--zb-enable-gui QT`
-parser.add_argument("--zb-enable-gui", nargs='?', help="enable the GUI, optionally specify which GUI frontend to use" choices=["SDL2", "SDL3", "QT", "GTK"], default="disabled")
+parser.add_argument("--zb-enable-gui", nargs='?', help="enable the GUI, optionally specify which GUI frontend to use", choices=["SDL2", "SDL3", "QT", "GTK"], default="disabled")

 # The same as above but this time it can either not be on the command line or have a value but it cannot be on the command line and empty.
 parser.add_argument("--zb-set-gui", help="set the GUI to use if you want one", choices=["SDL2", "SDL3", "QT", "GTK"], default=None)